 Thank you notes are such a simple concept.
 A thank you letter, or note, shows appreciation for a thoughtful act, expression, or gift.
 Often the potential formality of a handwritten card can be intimidating to the writer.
 Many people think that the wording of a thank you letter has to be perfect before being signed, sealed and delivered which in return causes so much stress that the notes are never sent.

-Here is a simple guide to the do's and don'ts of thank you letters to help ease everyone through the process.
+Here is a simple guide to the do's and don'ts of thank you letters to help ease you through the process.
 You may discover that in some cases where you thought a written letter was required, it's not.
-I'll also give you a few sample letters just to get you started.
+There are also a few sample letters to get you started.
 But remember, this is just a simple formula to follow, you'll need to personalize your thank you note to make it meaningful to the recipient.

 The Do's of Thank You Letters

 - Send your thank you letters as quickly as possible.

 - Letters may be sent on informal stationery, except for wedding thank you notes which are generally sent on formal stationery.

 - Always make specific reference to the gift that is the subject of the letter, such as "Thank you so much for the blue sweater.
 How did you know that was my favorite color?"